 Although Chase Sapphire Reserve cardholders earn only three points per dollar versus Amex’s five points, Chase allows for a $300 travel credit instead of Amex’s $200.
 Chase’s annual fee is $100 less — $550 for Amex and $450 for Chase — but only gives card members the opportunity to earn 50,000 bonus points, which are 10,000 less than American Express members can earn.
 Read more on American Express Platinum vs. Chase Sapphire Reserve here!

 American Express Platinum Card vs. Citi Prestige Card

-The Citi Prestige Card not only has a lower annual fee of $450 for the applicant, but it also beats American Express National Bank’s $175 fee for additional cardholders by only charging $50 per additional cardholder.
-On the other hand, Citi doesn’t provide any sign-on bonus points, but simply offers one free hotel night with a four-consecutive-night booking.
-Finally, although customers can receive $50 more in air travel credits with Citi, they can’t earn rewards as fast because Citi only allows cardmembers to earn up to three points per dollar versus Amex’s five points per dollar.
+The Citi Prestige Card not only has a lower annual fee of $495 for the applicant, but it also beats American Express National Bank’s $175 fee for additional cardholders by only charging $75 per additional cardholder.
+Citi is currently offering 50,000 bonus points if you spend $4,000 within three months of opening an account and also offers one free hotel night with a four-consecutive-night booking.
+Finally, customers can receive $50 more in air travel credits with Citi.

 American Express Platinum Card vs. United MileagePlus Club Card